Bodera/LearnPath_Mathematics/discrete-math/set-theory-solved.md

 You may want to check out [this pdf file](./teoria-dos-conjuntos1.pdf) in order to read more about set theory and the needed properties to perform operations between them.

 The __bold text__ will be used to denote a problem which solution will be achieved using formulas.
-The *italic text* will be used to denote a problem which solution will be achieved using the [Venn diagram](https://www.mathsisfun.com/sets/venn-diagrams.html), in this case the [meta-chart tool](https://www.meta-chart.com/venn#/) will be used to plot the diagrams.
+The *italic text* will be used to denote a problem which solution will be achieved using the [Venn diagram](https://www.mathsisfun.com/sets/venn-diagrams.html), in this case the [lucid chart tool](https://www.lucidchart.com/pages/pt/exemplos/diagrama-de-venn-online) will be used to plot the diagrams.

 ## Exercises